 Bootrec /fixmbr Bootrec /fixboot Bootrec /scanos Bootrec /rebuildbcd

-- Once all commands have been registered, close Command prompt and restart your machine.
+- Once all commands have been registered, close the Command prompt and restart your machine.

 At the next startup, see if the error has been resolved.
 If you still get the same error message, continue with the next method below.

-A more elegant way is to perform a repair install.
+A more elegant way is to perform a repair install first.
 This procedure will reinstall all Windows-related components while allowing you to keep your personal files and applications.
 Follow our guide (here) to perform a repair install.

 If you’ve come this far without a result, it’s almost certain that the issue you’re dealing with is not software related.
-The thing is, the majority of the cases dealing with this issue that we researched turned out to be hardware failures – either a bad drive or a faulty motherboard.
+Most cases dealing with this issue we researched turned out to be hardware failures – either a bad drive or a faulty motherboard.

 If the results point towards a hardware failure, send your computer to service to warranty if you’re still eligible.
 If not, look for a professional capable of doing additional investigations.